Detailed Guide: How Many Paragraphs Should an Essay Have?

 13–14

-Suitable for detailed analysis and in-depth discussion of multiple perspectives.
+Suitable for detailed analysis with multiple perspectives or sections.

 2,500